Dmitri-Sintsov/django-jinja-knockout/INSTALLATION.rst

 to make the resolved url available in client-side scripts.

-In such case defining `DJK_CLIENT_ROUTES`_ is not necessary, but one has to specify required client-side url names in every view which includes Javascript template that accesses these url names (for example foreign key widgets of `grids`_ require resolved url names of their view classes).
+In such case defining `DJK_CLIENT_ROUTES`_ is not necessary, however one has to specify required client-side url names in every view which includes Javascript template that accesses these url names (for example foreign key widgets of `datatables`_ require resolved url names of their view classes).

 .. highlight:: javascript